CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

 		```

  3. We need to attach the actual callback to the button's onClickListener.
 	1. At this stage, all that we do is attach, in the _DogListFragment_, a reference to the activity that implements the listener.
-We attach the reference in
+We attach the reference in [Fragment.onAttach](https://developer.android.com/reference/android/support/v4/app/Fragment.html#onattach_1) where we check ig
 	2. Add the activity's callback to the button through the [`View.OnClickListener`](https://developer.android.com/reference/android/view/View.OnClickListener) method.
 This method will call the implemented callback on a user's click on the _View_ element

 [Fragment.onCreateView](https://developer.android.com/reference/android/support/v4/app/Fragment.html#oncreateview).